 Covert Communication: The Intelligibility and Credibility of Signaling in Secret (with Keren Yarhi-Milo), Security Studies, Vol 26, No 1, 2017, pp. 124-156.
 [PDF]

-Hidden in Plain Sight: Escalation Control and the Covert Side of the Vietnam War (under review)
+Hidden in Plain Sight: Escalation Control and the Covert Side of the Vietnam War (revise & resubmit, International Studies Quarterly)

 The book addresses the basic question: how do international organizations (IOs) help states cooperate?
 Scholars have long argued that they do so by improving states' poor information environment via increased transparency.
 We introduce a distinct class of information problems – which we call “disclosure dilemmas” – that endanger cooperative goals through a distinct mechanism.
 We then argue that, to address such problems, IOs must develop the capacity to securely handle sensitive information shared by states.
 In short, IOs need to keep secrets.
 The book builds on our article "The Spotlight's Harsh Glare" (IO, 2018) and will feature empirical chapters that span security, economic, and human rights domains: war crimes (ICTY/ICTR), international trade (WTO), nuclear proliferation (IAEA), and foreign direct investment (ICSID).Associated articles and manuscripts

-The Disclosure Dilemma: Nuclear Intelligence and International Organization [SSRN] (with Allison Carnegie) (under review)
+The Disclosure Dilemma: Nuclear Intelligence and International Organization (with Allison Carnegie) (revise & resubmit, American Journal of Political Science) [SSRN]

 Trading Secrets: Disclosure Dilemmas in International Trade (with Allison Carnegie)